Advantages of Cobots Over Traditional Robots: Complete Comparison

 - Compliance with ISO/TS 15066 ensures standardized safety across manufacturers

-The business impact: A traditional robot installation requires a complete safety infrastructure—perimeter fencing, light curtains, emergency stop buttons, signage, and ongoing compliance audits.
+A traditional robot installation requires a complete safety infrastructure — perimeter fencing, light curtains, emergency stop buttons, signage, and ongoing compliance audits.
 A typical safety cage adds $10,000-$30,000 to a project and consumes valuable floor space.

 A cobot deployment requires only a documented risk assessment (typically $2,000-$5,000) and occasional verification testing.
 The result: no cages, faster setup, and better utilization of manufacturing floor space.